Kinjal-Rana/Sales-Data-Analysis/README.md

 - Built data models to support efficient reporting and analysis
 - Developed DAX measures for sales, profit, and time-based comparisons
 - Designed interactive dashboards to analyze sales trends and product performance
-- Generated insights to support demand analysis and operational decision-making
+- Generated insights to support demand analysis, inventory planning, and operational decision-making

 ## Dashboard Highlights
 - Interactive dashboards for sales, profit, quantity, and promotion analysis